Cosmo-Tech/azure-sample-webapp/scripts/migration/README.md

 nvm use 16
 ```

+# Supported versions

+## Migrate from v2 to v3

-You can then run the migration script with `npx @cosmotech/migrate-azure-sample-webapp v3`
+`npx @cosmotech/migrate-azure-sample-webapp v3`

+## Migrate from v4 to v5

+`npx @cosmotech/migrate-azure-sample-webapp v5 [-s path/to/your/solution.yaml] [-w path/to/your/workspace.yaml]`

+Optional parameters:
+- `-s/--solution`: provide the path to an existing YAML solution description file to merge its content with your webapp
+  configuration file src/config/ScenarioParameters.js and write the result in a new YAML file
+- `-w/--workspace`: provide the path to an existing YAML workspace description file to merge its content with your
+  webapp configuration file src/config/PowerBI.js and write the result in a new YAML file

 # Dev notes

 ## Run migration scripts from a local repository

 - `cd` to the folder containing the migration scripts (with files `migrate.js` and `package.json`) and run `npm link`
-- `cd` to the folder where you want to run the migration scripts, and run `migrate-azure-sample-webapp v3`
+- `cd` to the folder where you want to run the migration scripts, and run `migrate-azure-sample-webapp v5`